 My Free Trial Experience

 The first thing I liked about the training site was that it has a nice, light airy feel about it.
 It almost looks like it’s designed for kids.
 So far, so good!
 But I didn’t like that I couldn’t get into the site in any meaningful way without taking a questionnaire and signing up for a free trial first.
-I also didn’t like that they won’t let you see the prices, either.
+I also didn’t like that they won’t let you see the prices before you get started, either.

 A customized plan was generated from my responses.
 Then I could see what games are offered.
 The free trial gave me access to only some of the games available to paying members.